 5 Reasons Why a Company Should Rebrand

-This time of the year we get a lot of requests for larger, what we call foundational marketing projects, like new website development and rebranding (brand identity and architecture).
+This time of the year we get a lot of requests for larger, what we call foundational marketing projects, like new website development and rebranding.
 Lots of companies are looking to launch these types of projects at the beginning of the next year, 2019, and know that in order to do them right, they need a full half year to complete.

 Companies are asking themselves should we rebrand?
 When it comes to rebranding, many companies are not sure if they should rebrand.
-For one, they are fearful of change in general and even more fearful that if they change their logo that they will lose a part of their identity.
+Many are fearful of change and afraid that if they change their logo that no one will remember them.
 Here are 5 good reason you should consider it:

-We’ve had the same logo for like 20 years.
+We’ve had the same logo for about 20 years.

-This is most likely the most popular reason most SMBs want to rebrand – and in my opinion need to rebrand.
+This is likely the most popular reason SMBs want to rebrand – and in my opinion need to rebrand.
 Their brand identity (logo), ‘look n feel’ and marketing materials appear dated and they want to modernize.
-This is kind of tricky for agencies because not only not only does – beauty lie in the eye of the beholder – it is highly subjective.
-And a lot of times a company’s logo was created by a friend or family member and in some case the business owner themselves.
-While this may be tricky it is important for clients to understand that if you are looking to attract a higher level client, then your marketing materials must reflect that – and sometimes the only way to do this is to do a rebrand.
+This is kind of tricky for agencies to address because not only does – beauty lie in the eye of the beholder – it is highly subjective.
+And a lot of times a company’s logo was created by a friend or family member and, in some cases, the business owner themselves.
+While this may be tricky to navigate it is important for clients to understand that if you are looking to attract a higher level client, then your marketing materials must reflect that – and sometimes the only way to do this is to do a rebrand.